-"James 2:26 Says “Anyone who doesn’t breathe is dead, and faith that doesn’t do anything is just as dead?”
-This verse has challenged me many times in my Christian walk and has led me to taking up some pretty interesting challenges, 3 tours of Watoto in Uganda, 10 years of children’s ministry, getting my lay preachers licence just to name a few and now the Poverty Cycle.
+"James 2:26 says, ‘Anyone who doesn’t breathe is dead, and faith that doesn’t do anything is just as dead.’
+This verse has challenged me many times in my Christian walk and has led me to taking up some pretty interesting challenges, 3 tours of Waitoto in Uganda, 10 years of children’s ministry and Poverty Cycle to name a few.
 To have the opportunity to make a difference, to help combat human trafficking and exploitation especially woman and children trapped in sexual slavery, to be able to put feet on my faith and stand up for the least of these."